fitness calculator

 When to use it

-• Adjusting intake on hot days to prevent dehydration.
+• Adjusting intake on hot summer days, in saunas, or when traveling to warmer climates to help prevent dehydration.

 Tips & cautions